Neurotech-HQ/sarufi-docs/docs/add-more-features/Variable-placement.md

     - Please select 1 to confirm or 2 to cancel
 order_cancelled:
   message:
-    - 'You are welcome at our pizza service. '
+    - 'See you next time!'
     - ''
-    - We are always happy to serve  you
+    - We are always happy to serve you.
   type: text
   next_state: end
 order_confirmed: